We all want a smooth, clear, healthy looking face after shaving.

 WHAT TO DO IF THE INGROWN HAIR IS INFECTED

-If a white pustule has developed around the hair then it has probably become infected, and it’s better to deal with it now or it could get worse.
+If a white pustule has developed around the hair then the hair follicle has probably become infected, and it’s better to deal with it now or it could get worse.
 If you don’t remove it the infected hair may continue to grow and cause further irritation and inflammation.

 At this stage it’s best to treat the pustule first - and then remove the hair.